CE-Programming/CEmu/README.md

 ### GUI
 * HD Icon
-* Fix single GIF frame output (wrong palette used by the giflib!?)
 * Implement 83PCE/84+CE differences (2 keypad setups, "skins", etc.)
 * More translations (for now, it's available in English and French).
 * ...